BradEvanDavis/Deep-Q-Network-Navigation/README.md

         <li>Define variables (included are what I used)</li>
         <li>Become acquainted with the fully connected neural net used within the QNetwork class</li>
         <li>Refer to the Agent class to view Step, Action, and Learning methods for the Deep Q Network's overall architecture</li>
-        <li>Finally, the DQN class brings the previous classes together in order to train the agent using Deep Q learning.
+        <li>Finally, the dqn class brings the previous classes together in order to train the agent using Deep Q learning.
-        <li>After reviewing relevant class train the agent to the environment by creating a training instance of dqn class from the Agent class</li>
+        <li>After reviewing relevant classes you can  train the agent to the environment by creating a training instance of the dqn class from the Agent class</li>
-        <li>Once done training the network next steps can include tyring different implementations such as double DQN, dueling DQN, or even Rainbow!</p>
+        <li>Once done training the network next steps can include trying different implementations such as double DQN, dueling DQN, or even Rainbow!</p>
       </ol>
     </div>